 Attending a college with a low student-to-faculty ratio has many benefits.
 The most notable ones include improved learning environments, enhanced social involvement in the classroom, and more customized attention.
 So, in other words, it makes going to college more enjoyable.

+In select classrooms at major universities, like MIT and CIT, the student-to-faculty ratio is as low as 3:1.
 If attending college were free, you might not have the chance to participate in round-table discussions because you would probably spend every class in a lecture hall where it is assumed that all students learn in the same way and at the same pace and that all teachers are qualified to meet the academic needs of every student.

 READ ALSO: College Dorm Parties: A Freshman Guide To Throwing An Epic Party

-2. Underpopulated less prestigious colleges
+2. Underpopulated, less prestigious colleges

-3. Free College Isn’t Really Free
+3. Free College Isn’t Free

 You may want to check out 45 Gorgeous Dorm Room Ideas You’ll Want to Copy